Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 ## Getting started with Git-Mediawiki

-You need to have git installed on your machine, see the [help with setup for windows] (http://help.github.com/win-set-up-git/), [mac](http://help.github.com/mac-set-up-git/) or [linux](http://help.github.com/linux-set-up-git/).
+You need to have Git installed on your machine, see the [help with setup for windows] (http://help.github.com/win-set-up-git/), [mac](http://help.github.com/mac-set-up-git/) or [linux](http://help.github.com/linux-set-up-git/).

 Dependencies: You need to have the following packages installed :